YulsMD/YulsMD/README.md

 - I have experience in web development full stack.
 - I am responsible, very dedicated and persevering.
 - I like challenge myself to grow up and going to better each day.
-- Currently I working in Vinco 💚
+- Currently I work in Vinco 💚

 <h3>Languages I use</h3>